Antero Reservoir: History

 Built in 1909, the earthen dam sat on a site believed by geologists to be a dry lake bed some 300 years old.
 This lake, named Green Lake, lies submerged in Antero Reservoir.

 Denver Water acquired the reservoir property in 1924, along with the High Line Canal, and it has remained a part of the Denver Water system since 1924.

 The Reservoir was closed in 2002 for five years due to drought.
-The lake went completely dry, and the Colorado Division of Wildlife, in concert with Denver Water resurrected it in 2007.
+The lake went completely dry, and Colorado Parks and Wildlife, in concert with Denver Water resurrected it in 2007.
 The Colorado Division of Wildlife re-stocked the lake with rainbow trout, brook trout, cutbow, cutthroat trout, brown trout, and splake.

 In 2011, engineers began lowering the water level by two feet due to excess seepage.
 The dam has leaked since its construction, requiring it to operate under state restrictions.

 Beginning in May 2013, Antero reservoir was planned to have been drained because of drought conditions.
 It was not drained because of substantial snowfall in April 2013.
 In 2013, a $17 million project to rehabilitate the dam began.
 The reservoir was then expected to be drained in 2015 for necessary repairs, with re-filling in 2016.

 In the event, Denver Water began to empty the reservoir in June 2015 for "significant repairs to Antero Dam".